wv8672/AWS-Linux-Mem-Dump/README.md

 # Linux Memory Dump Automation in AWS
-A Python / Boto3 Script that leverages a Forensic Volume to store a LiME memory dump from a selected Instance and attach/mount it to a SIFT Workstation
+A Python, Boto3 script that leverages a forensic volume to attach and mount to a selected instance, run a memory dump, unmount and detach from the selected instance and finally attach and mount to a Workstation
 ---------------------------------------------------------------------------------------------------------------------

 ### AWS VPC Network Topology: